 On the other side of the transaction might be a producer such as a cereal manufacturer who needs to buy lots of corn.
 The manufacturer, such as Kellogg, may be concerned that in the next three months the price of corn will go up, and it will have to pay more than the current price.
 To protect against this, Kellogg can buy futures contracts at the current price.
 In three months Kellogg can fulfill its obligation under the contracts by taking delivery of the corn.
 This guarantees that regardless of how the price moves in the next three months, Kellogg will pay no more than the current price for its corn.

 In addition to agricultural commodities, there are futures for financial instruments and intangibles such as currencies, bonds and stock market indexes.
 Each futures market has producers and consumers who need to hedge their risk from future price changes.
 The speculators, who do not actually deal in the physical commodities, are there to provide liquidity.
 This maintains an orderly market where price changes from one trade to the next are small.

 Rather than taking delivery or making delivery, the speculator merely offsets his position at some time before the date set for future delivery.
 If price has moved in the right direction, he will profit.
-If not, he will lose.
+If not, he

 In his book The Futures Game, Professor Richard Teweles explains the functions of the futures markets: "In addition to reducing the costs of production, marketing and processing, futures markets provide continuous, accurate, well-publicized price information and continuous liquid markets.
 Futures trading is [thus] beneficial to the public which ultimately consumes the goods traded in the futures markets.
 Without the speculator futures markets could not function."